The Bankrate promise

 There are several other types of property deeds in addition to bargain and sale and quitclaim deeds, including a warranty deed.

 A “general” warranty deed is the most protective form of deed, since it indicates that the seller owns the property, has the right to transfer it and warrants against any claims since the beginning of the property’s record, Maribojoc says.
 In some states, the use of certain terms like “convey and warrants” is an indication of a general warranty deed.

 A “special” warranty deed has the same characteristics, except that it generally only warrants against claims arising during the period of ownership of the seller.

 “Both of these deeds are used most commonly in property transactions and are of higher quality than bargain and sale or quitclaim deeds, which have limited or no warranties,” Maribojoc says.

 Why the type of deed matters

 It’s important to know what kind of deed is attached to a property.
-If you were an investor buying a home at auction, for example, with the goal of flipping it, any unresolved issues with the title adds risk to the transaction and can affect your bottom line.
+For an investor buying a home with the goal of flipping it, for example, any unresolved issues with the title would add risk to the transaction and could affect their bottom line.
 Because of this, an all-encompassing deed is key.

 “If investors are willing to take on additional risks with a bargain and sale or quitclaim deed when investing in a property involved in a foreclosure or tax sale, [they] should underwrite their projects with a high enough return to compensate for these additional risks,” Maribojoc says.